 - Any known construction to commence nearby that may affect the view?

 - If the building was completed in the early 1980s, is it shin-taishin or kyu-taishin? (read more about earthquake building codes here).

 - The apartment’s land ownership portion.

-- If you have pets, check that the management company allows pets and if your pet is within the size limits.
+- If you have pets, check the owners association policy on pets and see if your pet is within the size limits.

 - If you have a car, are there any spaces available and what are the size limits?